-Don't think for a minute that research is only about reading and libraries.
+Don't think for a minute that research is only about reading and time in quiet libraries.
 I like to get outside and have fun, too.
 That impulse took me to Coney Island.
 Much of the park has been preserved since the time of my novel (1943-1944).
 They even sell hot dogs along the pier like the old days.
 And, while I don't eat meat anymore, I did appreciate the nostalgia.